adamsilver/fdpb/A-Login-Form.md

 Of course these problems get worse the more options we give users.
 The most important thing here, as is the main theme throughout this book, is to understand how important it is to add choices and create more friction.

+Pros: Users don’t have to fill out registration form, to create another usernames/passwords and to verify emails, hence can sign up in like 10 seconds instead of 10 minutes.
+And most important, users don’t have to remember a new usernames/passwords.
+Cons: Since the information about the user is loaded automatically it raises a huge privacy concern and not everyone is likely to be happy to share her profile data.
+For such cases you should have traditional login system running in parallel.

 ## The username or password is incorrect problem error message

 First listen to Jared Spool (https://www.uie.com/jared-live/#design-opposed) at 42 mins.